SCC Center Parent Guide

 The Summit Children’s Center Parent Guide was created to provide our parents with the information that they need regarding the general rules and operations of Summit Children’s Center.
 It is our goal that each parent has a full understanding of our policies and if there are questions, a reference for them to come to for information.
 If you have questions that are not addressed in our Summit Children’s Center Parent Guide, please do not hesitate to contact Contact Us

-Summit Children’s Center is located at 604 SW Jefferson St. in Lee’s Summit, MO.
+Summit Children’s Center is now located at 800 SE Church Rd. in Lee’s Summit, MO.

 HOURS OF OPERATION

 Summit Children’s Center is open from 6:30am-6:00 pm M-F.

 Summit Children’s Center is closed on the following holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, the day after Thanksgiving, Christmas Eve and Christmas Day.
 Parents will be charged for these holidays as we offer paid holidays to all staff – full and part-time employees.

 In addition to the above set holiday closings, we may include additional days during the Christmas/New Year’s holiday weeks.
 You will be notified well in advance if we close any additional days beyond Christmas and Christmas Eve and New Year’s Day.